Paintings in the Treasury Collection

 • Detail of a WPA painting from the Treasury Collection

-The Treasury Collection of art includes 61 paintings and prints created under the artists relief programs of the New Deal under President Franklin D. Roosevelt.
-In addition to the more widely known WPA program there were three other artists programs that were operated out of the Treasury Department.
+The Treasury Collection includes 61 paintings and prints created under artist relief programs of President Roosevelt's New Deal.
+In addition to the more widely known Works Progress Administration program there were three other artists programs that operated out of the Treasury Department.